-- The classes for the FIM World Championship are Formula EWC, SUPERSTOCK and "SUPERTWIN". - The class admitted for the FIM World Cup is SUPERSTOCK. - The class admitted for the FIM Supertwin Trophy is SUPERTWIN.
+- The classes for the FIM World Championship are Formula EWC and SUPERSTOCK. - The class admitted for the FIM World Cup is SUPERSTOCK.

 The organiser may allow another class named: "EXPERIMENTAL".

 The technical specifications for this class must be indicated in the Supplementary Regulations, as per the Technical Director recommendations.
 The teams of this class will not be classified in the classification of the races they have been entered and will not receive points, prizes and allocations.